-F. Capital Assets
+F. Capital Assets and Right-to-Use Assets

-Capital assets, which include property, plant, equipment, and intangible assets (including right-to-use leased assets) are reported in the government-wide financial statements.
+Capital assets, which include property, plant, equipment, and intangible assets (including right-touse assets) are reported in the government-wide financial statements.
 Capital assets are defined by the Bureau as assets with an initial, individual cost of more than \$5,000.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets received prior to July 1, 2015, are recorded at their estimated fair value at the date of donation.
 Donated capital assets received after July 1, 2015, are recorded at estimated acquisition value.
 All other purchased or constructed capital assets are reported at cost or estimated historical cost.
 In accordance with GASB 34, infrastructure assets acquired prior to July 1, 2003, have been capitalized.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.

-Capital assets and right-to-use leases assets are depreciated using straight-line methods over 10-50 years for buildings and improvements and 3-5 years for office equipment and furniture.
+Capital assets are depreciated using straight-line methods over 10-50 years for buildings and improvements and 3-5 years for office equipment and furniture.
+Right-to-use assets are amortized over the contract term.